rustfoundation/foundation.rust-lang.org/news/supporting-the-future-of-rust-spotlight-on-teaching-initiatives.md

 title: 'Supporting the Future of Rust: Spotlight on Teaching Initiatives'
 byline: Rust Foundation Team
 description: >-
-  Learn how Rust-Edu, teach-rs, and other educational initiatives are shaping Rust's future in the classroom.
+  Learn how various educational initiatives are shaping the future of learning Rust.
 date: 2024-12-05T12:00:00Z
 tags:
   - announcement